Ralph Wiggum loops with Codex: run iterative agent passes until done

 ~ 5 min read

-If you have been using Claude Code recently, you have probably seen people talk about the Ralph Wiggum recursive loop pattern.
+If you’ve been using Claude Code recently, you’ve probably seen people talking about the Ralph Wiggum recursive loop pattern.

 This covers how to run the same idea with OpenAI Codex.